 Goal Development and Targets

-Section 1 (Introduction) of the Agreement includes a stated conservation goal for participation in the CCAA/CCA.
+Section 1 (Introduction) of the Agreement includes a stated conservation goal for participation in the Agreement.

-The goal of this CCAA/CCA is to encourage participation in voluntary conservation on energy and transportation lands that results in a net benefit to monarchs.
+The goal of this Agreement is to encourage participation in voluntary conservation on energy and transportation lands that results in a net benefit to monarchs.

 With this goal in mind, the conservation potential of the Agreement aspires to the enrollment of up to 26 million acres of energy and transportation lands contributing over 300 million stems of milkweed, and 2.3 million acres of monarch foraging habitat, over the coming decades.
 This goal and estimate of conservation potential was developed so that the organizations involved in its development could communicate the scale of participation and expected benefits envisioned by the Agreement preparers.